dzl-dm/i2b2-core/README.md

 Alternatively, you could remove the demo user in the admin interface.
 1. Login via the web interface as an admin user (such as the default "i2b2" user).
 1. Under the "Manage Users" tree, select the user and then the delete button.

+### Additional default users
+Please ensure you check which users are available by default and remove or change passwords as appropriate.
+This is dependant on inclusion of the demo project and could change with future releases of i2b2.
+To check users:
+1. Login as an admin user (eg i2b2) and choose the `Administrator` project
+1. Choose `Manage Users` on the left menu
+1. Select the user you wish to change/remove
+1. Delete or set user password and save

 ### Show/Remove default login credentials
 Change the environment variable and redeploy the web-container (to remove):